 What Are the Statutes of Limitations in Arizona?

 The statute of limitations is the window of opportunity you have in which to file a wrongful death claim following the death of your loved one due to negligence.
 Each state sets its own statute of limitations; in the state of Arizona, the statute of limitations for filing a wrongful death claim is two years from the date of the death.
 There are certain exceptions, so it is always a good idea to seek legal advice promptly to avoid evidence being lost and facing the inability to claim damages for the wrongful death.
 If a government entity is the negligent party (a city, county, municipality, etc.) a Notice of Claim must be filed within 180 days and the wrongful death lawsuit must be initiated within one year.
 Again, you should always speak to knowledgeable attorney Brad Johnson to ensure you do not miss your window of opportunity to file your wrongful death claim.

 How Brad Johnson Injury Law Helps Injured Victims in Arizona

 Attorney Brad Johnson will be well prepared to negotiate outside of court in the event that a settlement offer is probable and fair, however, Brad is equally comfortable in a litigation setting.
 Simply having an attorney who is willing and extremely able to litigate your claim is an extremely powerful bargaining tool.
 Brad Johnson Injury Law offers solid legal counsel from an experienced, knowledgeable, highly-skilled wrongful death attorney.
 With a strong track record of favorable outcomes for other families going through a wrongful death claim, Brad Johnson is ready to help you through the process.
-Contact Brad Johnson Injury Law today for assistance with your Glendale wrongful death claim.
+Contact Brad Johnson Injury Law today for assistance with your wrongful death claim in Glendale, AZ.